Heraclea at Latmus: Archaeology

 The Hellenistic city was built on a Hippodamian grid plan, with streets aligned to the points of the compass.
-Near the center of the city was the agora, an open square c.
-60 x 130 m, built on a terrace supported on the south side by a well-preserved building with two levels of shops, the upper opening onto the agora itself, the lower entered from the area below.
+Near the center of the city was the agora, an open square 60 m × 130 m, built on a terrace supported on the south side by a well-preserved building with two levels of shops, the upper opening onto the agora itself, the lower entered from the area below.
 At the northeast corner of the agora is a bouleuterion, similar in plan to the bouleuterion at Priene.

 On a rocky eminence immediately west of the agora stands the temple of Athena, one of the few structures in the city not aligned with the grid.
-The temple, for which a date in the early 3rd century BC has been suggested, measures c.
-9 x 17 m, and has a simple plan consisting of a cella, a deep pronaos (nearly as deep as the cella), and two Doric columns in antis on the front.
+The temple, for which a date in the early 3rd century BC has been suggested, measures 9 m × 17 m, and has a simple plan consisting of a cella, a deep pronaos (nearly as deep as the cella), and two Doric columns in antis on the front.
 The facade was marble, but the rest of the building was constructed of the same local gneiss that was used for most of the city's buildings and its fortifications.
 The walls of the cella still stand to a height of over 7 m.

 Near the southern end of the city is an unusual structure built into a rocky outcrop, facing southwest and not aligned with the urban grid.
-It consists of a horseshoe-shaped chamber, c.
-14 m across, its walls partly built of masonry, partly incorporating the existing bedrock, closed off by a cross wall with a central door, in front of which was a facade consisting of a square pier at each corner and five or six columns in between.
+It consists of a horseshoe-shaped chamber, 14 m across, its walls partly built of masonry, partly incorporating the existing bedrock, closed off by a cross wall with a central door, in front of which was a facade consisting of a square pier at each corner and five or six columns in between.
 It has been suggested that this was a shrine to Endymion, the shepherd or hunter loved by the goddess Selene, who in some versions of the myth lived on Mount Latmos and passed his perpetual sleep in a cave on the mountain.
 According to Pausanias there was an adyton of Endymion somewhere on Latmos; Strabo places Endymion's tomb a short distance away, across a small river.